hbroek/reken/documentation/developer-guide/chapter-5.md

 <my-button></my-button>
 ```

-When no content is provided the `<slot>` content is used.
+When no content is provided, the `<slot>` content is used.
 This provides a fallback in case no content is provided.

 ## 5.4 Component State